HiConfiT/hiconfit-core/ca-cdr-package/README.md

 Conflict Detection and Resolution is a substantial task in Knowledge Base Engineering (KBE).
 Intelligent mechanisms are urgently needed, especially in large-scale knowledge bases.
 This repository publishes our implementations for some/our consistency-based algorithms, which can be utilized in all three phases of KBE, i.e., design, testing and debugging, and configuration.

-*If you use my implementations in your research, please cite the papers listed in the References.*
+ > If you use my implementations in your research, please cite the papers listed in the References.

+This package provides the following algorithms:

 ## List of algorithms: